awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review.md

 ## Reviewing and approving or rejecting change requests \(console\)<a name="change-requests-review-console"></a>

-The following procedure describes how to use the Systems Manager console to review and approve or reject a change request\.
+The following procedures describe how to use the Systems Manager console to review and approve or reject change requests\.

-**To review and approve or reject a change request**
+**To review and approve or reject a single change request**

 1. Open the link in the email notification you received and sign in to the AWS Management Console, which directs you to the change request for your review\.